teleprint-me/coinbase-pro/docs/Messenger.md

 Messenger(auth: AbstractAuth)
 ```

-- The `Messenger` class defines the `requests` adapter.
+- The Messenger class defines the requests adapter.

 _Warning: Do not abuse the REST API calls by polling requests.
 If you need to poll a request, then you should utilize the `coinbase_pro.sockets` module instead._

-_Note: Coinbase Exchange users will need to modify the `Messenger.api.url` property to point to https://api.exchange.coinbase.com_.

 ### Messenger.auth